How ASIC handles whistleblower reports

 Apart from being a means to receive tip-offs and insider information, ASIC's role to receive and consider whistleblower reports can be important for whistleblowers to access their legal rights and protections.
 This includes where a whistleblower is not comfortable first reporting their concerns internally or fears reprisals for doing so.

-Before we refer your concerns to another regulator or law enforcement agency, we will generally discuss this with you and seek your consent.
+Before we refer your concerns to another regulator or law enforcement agency, we will generally contact you and seek your consent.

 Whether or not your whistleblower report relates to a matter within ASIC's regulatory responsibilities, we will consider allegations that a person has: